-However, Brian 2 can also be installed independent of Anaconda, either with other Python distributions (Enthought Canopy, Python(x,y) for Windows, ...) or simply based on Python and pip (see Installation from source below).
+However, Brian 2 can also be installed independent of Anaconda, either with other Python distributions (Enthought Canopy, Python(x,y) for Windows,...) or simply based on Python and pip (see Installation with pip below).

 1.1.1 Installation with Anaconda